College of Law

 Associate Dean for Faculty Research and Development, Professor of Law

-Associate Dean of Academic Affairs, Professor of Law
+Associate Dean for Innovation and Global Development, Professor of Law

 - Amber Brugnoli - J.D.
 (West Virginia University)

 - Jennie James - M.B.A (University of Charleston); M.A.
 (Marshall University)